FederatedAI/FATE/federatedml/tree/README.md

 ### SecureBoost

 Gradient Boosting Decision Tree(GBDT) is a widely used statistic model for classification and regression problems.
-FATE has provided a novel lossless privacy-perserving tree-boosting system known as [SecureBoost: A Lossless Federated Learning Framework](https://arxiv.org/abs/1901.08755).
+FATE has provided a novel lossless privacy-preserving tree-boosting system known as [SecureBoost: A Lossless Federated Learning Framework](https://arxiv.org/abs/1901.08755).

 This federated learning system allows a learning process to be jointly conducted over multiple parties with partially common user samples but different feature sets, which corresponds to a vertically partitioned virtual data set.
 An